Andonome/stories/rules.md

     * It creates a total number equal to MP^T, where 'T' is 'targets'.
     * If there are no valid targets, it creates one.

+## Principles

+- Penalties to common things, like running or attacking, inflict a -1 penalty per potence.
+- Penalties to highly specific things, such as 'waking up', give a -2 penalty per potence.
+- Enhanced Traits are set to the number of MP spend (*not* increased by potence)
+- Damage equals 4 plus potence.
+- DR equals 1 + 1 per potence.
+- When performing or resisting actions, spells have a total score equal to the potence x 2.

 # Casting Rules

 These problems for spellcasters raise the difficulty: